pfdubois/BridgeBidding/source/NoTrump.rst

 * Doubling a 2♣ overcall is Stayman.
 * If they make a penalty double, whatever agreements are in place for a :ref:`Runout <runout>` apply.
-* If they make an artificial double, systems are on, redouble being Stayman.
+* If they make an artificial double, systems are on.
 * A cue-bid of diamonds, hearts, or spades is Stayman.
 * A double of diamonds, hearts, or spades is penalty -- but this is one of those areas where many players treat it as takeout at the two-level.